thu-tram/mangg-may-tinh/routing/addressing.md

 <img width="900px" src="/assets/routing/2-104-aggregation1.png">

 Consider R4.
-It has an entry for every external network (1.*, 2.*, etc.), all with the same next hop of R3.
+It has an entry for every external network (1.\*, 3.\*, and 4.\*), all with the same next hop of R9.
 We could aggregate every external network into a single entry.
-We'll still have entries for every internal host (3.1, 3.2, etc.), but at the end, we'll say: For all other hosts not in the forwarding table, the next hop is R9.
+We'll still have entries for every internal host (2.1, 2.2, etc.), but at the end, we'll say: For all other hosts not in the forwarding table, the next hop is R9.

 <img width="900px" src="/assets/routing/2-105-aggregation2.png">